MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclientnonscriptable8-correlationid.md

 # IMsRdpClientNonScriptable8::CorrelationId property

-Gets a GUID uniquely identifying the client’s remote session.
+Gets a GUID uniquely identifying the client's remote session.

 This property is read-only.